Tallis 16+

 • a training grant of £5,000 per academic year

-• Parental support of £2,000, if you have at least one dependent child under 15 years, or under 17 years if registered with special educational needs
+• parental support of £2,000, if you have at least one dependent child under 15 years, or under 17 years if registered with special educational needs

 • money back for excess travel and temporary accommodation costs (Travel and Dual Accommodation Expenses) while you're on your practice placement